Regarding coffee beverages, the Frappe and latte stand out as popular choices, each with its unique appeal.

 Quick Answer: What is the difference between a Frappe and a latte?

-The main difference between a Frappe and a latte is that a Frappe is a sweet, icy, blended treat, while a latte is a smoother coffee made with steamed milk and espresso.
+The main difference between a Frappe and a latte is that a Frappe is a sweet, icy, blended drink made with instant coffee and sugar, while a latte is a smooth, hot espresso-based drink combined with steamed milk.
+A latte has a stronger coffee flavor, while a Frappe is lighter, sweeter, and more refreshing.

 Frappe vs. Latte: Uncovering the Key Differences and Flavors